CharnelMouse/frogue/README.md

   - Let tile char depend on tile's neighbours, e.g. doors/walls depend on nearby doors/walls
     - Consolas supports "pipe" walls (U+2580 to U+256c), so can do Rogue-style walls and directional door chars
   - Anything else is best delayed until I'm using pixels
+- Fix second status line not showing when all generated on player turn (e.g. help text)
+  - Done, but needs doing properly
+  - Move input and output into single actor, to avoid sending lots of ReplyWhenReady messages to ensure no ReadKey conflict
 - ?
 Store status messages received/shown in log
 - ?
 Let pathfinding route around stationary actors (-> one enemy can be kept behind a door forever if other route)
 - ?
 Move output (i.e. status messages and map updates) into async buffer / event system (e.g. so engine can keep running turns while waiting for receiver key input)